aws-samples/cfn101-workshop/workshop/content/intermediate/operations/understanding-changesets/_index.md

 *  Need a hint?
     * When the logical ID of a resource is changed, CloudFormation tries to replace the resource.
 * Want to see the solution?
-    * In addition to adding the new SQS queue `MySqsQueue`, CloudFormation will try to delete the `MyS3Bucket` and create a new bucket with logical ID `NewS3Bucket`.
-The physical ID of new resources is not available until they are created.
+    * In addition to adding the new `MySqsQueue` queue resource, CloudFormation will try to create a new bucket with the `NewS3Bucket` logical ID, and delete `MyS3Bucket`.
+Physical IDs of new resources are not available until they are created.
 Here’s what the **JSON changes** should look like:

 ```json
 [